 From Nanu Oya to Kandy, the train trip took us over four hours.
 The travel time varies and it depends on how many stops the train does.
 Some take longer and others go faster, straight to the end terminal.

 Both train journeys were really nice with amazing scenery.
 The people, all the locals and other travelers were very friendly.
-There were also restaurants in the trains, but we didn’t use their services.
-We bought samosas from some local guys whom jumped on the train just to sell those salty yummies.
+There were also restaurants on the trains, but we didn’t use their services.
+We bought samosas from some local guys who jumped on the train just to sell those salty yummies.

 How to get the tickets?

 Train tickets can be purchased from the ticket office at the train station.
 The ticket purchase is really easy and the price is extremely cheap – about 1-3 euros depending on which class of ticket you buy.
 There are three different classes.
 First-class tickets sell out faster than the general 2nd and 3rd class.
 As far as I know, the first class is only with better air conditioning and cleanliness.